anowacki/GeographicLib.jl/docs/src/index.md

 and along a certain direction.

-Most users should use the [Julia interface functions](@ref) to interact with the package, but this also implements an interface as close as possible to the Python interface.
+Most users should use the [Julia interface functions](@ref) to interact with the package, but this package also implements a ‘traditional’ interface which works as closely as possible to the Python interface.

 [Examples](@ref) of usage are available.